-If you’re a high earner and are already maxing out your 401k, a SERP can really supercharge your retirement savings.
-It may even allow you to retire early, providing some much-needed cash flow for retiree health insurance until Medicare.
+A SERP can supercharge your retirement savings if you’re a high earner and already max out your 401k.
+It may even allow you to retire early, providing much-needed cash flow for retiree health insurance until Medicare.

 A SERP may also provide funding for pre-retirement purposes.
 If your employer allows in-service distributions, you could use them for college tuition, a vacation home, or any other non-retirement goal.

 Many SERP plans have some flexibility to mix and match distributions.
-Save some for retirement, plan others for college tuition.
-If your plan has liberal distribution options, you can plan them out in advance so it can provide some extra cash flow when it’s needed the most.
+Save some for retirement, and plan others for college tuition.
+If your plan has liberal distribution options, you can plan them out in advance to provide some extra cash flow when needed the most.

 A SERP can be negotiated.
 Top-level key executives can arrange a specific plan just for themselves.
 It can be used to create the famous “golden parachute.”
 A SERP is a common benefit for CEOs, CFOs, and COOs to protect themselves if the relationship goes south.

 It’s not all butterflies, kittens, and rainbows with a SERP.
 There is a dark side with several significant risks.

 - SERP funds may not perform well if they are invested in company stock or bonds.
 Reducing your future payout.

 - Even worse than poor performance, you will lose the SERP if your company files for bankruptcy.
 A SERP is only a promise to pay in the future.
 Bankruptcy could void that promise.